Shall we count the living or the dead?: Mechanisms of action

 \subsection{Shall we count the living or the dead?}

 Like relative risks, causal pie models are not invariant to whether they represent sufficient causes of the outcome (counting the dead), or sufficient causes of not having the outcome (counting the living).
-Any complete set of conditions which determine whether the outcome occurs can be represented in either form (though these models may differ in their complexity.
-We discuss this in the appendix).
-The generalized form of the argument in the previous section depends on using knowledge about biological mechanism to choose between these two models.
-As we will show, this choice may depend on whether the intervention increases or decreases risk of the outcome.
+Any set of conditions which together completely determine whether the outcome occurs, can be represented in either form.
+These model forms may differ substantially in their complexity, which we discuss further in Appendix 2.

 Figure 1 shows a causal pie model for the outcome.
 The causal pies in this model can be partitioned into three broad classes: Class 1 contains those causal pies that do not depend on Penicillin.
 Class 2 contains those causal pies in which Penicillin ($A$) is a component.
 Class 3 contains those causal pies in which not taking Penicillin ($\neg A$) is a component.
 The causal pies of class 1 are taken to generate the background risk of $Y$, i.e.\ the component of the risk that occurs regardless of whether the intervention is given.
 We allow the distribution of the component causes of pies of class 1 to vary arbitrarily between groups, resulting in different baseline risks.
 We call the event that all component causes of any causal pie of class 1 is met $\mathbb{U}$.
 Penicillin will trigger the outcome in those people who have met every other component in at least one causal pie of class 2, and the absence of Penicillin will trigger the outcome in those who have met every other component of at least one causal pie of class 3.
 We will refer to the event that every non-$A$ component of at least one causal pie of class 2 is present as $\mathbb{B}$, and that every non-$\neg A$ component of at least one causal pie of class 3 is present as $\mathbb{C}$.
-Under this model, risk under the intervention will be given by $p^1 = Pr(\mathbb{U} \cup \mathbb{B})$, and risk in the control group is $p^0 = Pr(\mathbb{U} \cup \mathbb{C})$.
+We will refer to $\mathbb{B}$ and $\mathbb{C}$ as ``switch patterns'', the presence or absence of these switch patterns determines whether and how treatment affects the outcome in an individual.
+Under this model, risk under the intervention in any group $v$ will be given by $\mu_{1,v} = (\mathbb{U} \cup \mathbb{B}\vert v)$, and risk under the control condition is $\mu_{0,v} = Pr(\mathbb{U} \cup \mathbb{C}\vert v)$.